 - Capsules per bottle: 100

 Country Life is one of my favorite brands for supplements.
-Almost all of their supplements are made in the USA and they are committed to sustainability.
-They are high-quality and, just as importantly, of a consistent quality.
+Almost all of their supplements are made in the USA, and they are committed to sustainability.
+They are high-quality and, just as importantly, of consistent quality.